MTD compatible software for tradespeople: the best options in 2026

 When do you need to start?

-If your income exceeds £50,000 in the 2025/26 tax year (ending 5 April 2026), MTD IT applies from 6 April 2026.
-Your first quarterly update will cover April to June 2026, due by 5 August 2026.
-You need to have your software set up and connected to HMRC before then.
+If your income exceeds £50,000 in the 2025/26 tax year (ending 5 April 2026), you'll need to comply with MTD IT from 6 April 2026.
+Your first quarterly update covers April to June 2026, due by 5 August 2026.
+Ensure your software is set up and linked to HMRC before then.

 Useful resources